an-garcia/SleepingInTheLibrary/README.md

 ## Requirements
 - MAC machine with Xcode installed
 - A flickr API key.
-Sing for one at https://www.flickr.com/  ideally with a Yahoo acount.
+Sign for one at https://www.flickr.com/  ideally with a Yahoo email acount.